bhurghundii/bhurghundii.github.io/_articles/collaborationguide.md

 title: "Collaboration Guide"
 subtitle: "How to work with me if you want to collaborate"
 date: "2023.03.20"
-tags: "tag1, tag2"
+tags: "collaboration"
 ---

 This guide is to explain who I am for, and who I am not for.
 Years of being in this wonderful industry working with lots of people, here's a list of things which can help to figure out if I am the right person to collaborate with.

-## How to work with me:
+# How to work with me:

 1) We will get on really well if you are straight to the point, can roll with the punches and enjoys the process of creating something and getting feedback.
 I am way more interested in building a relationship to build ideas off.